Eveldee/RandomizedWitchNobeta/README.md

 Chest content is randomized according to other settings.
 Chests will always contain the required items to complete the game, and then other chests are filled with other items like crystals.
 It is possible to tweak the weights of those fill items in the settings.

-The cat in _'Okun Shrine - Underground'_ that usually gives absorb will instead give a random item, don't forget to take it on your way to Tania! _(if you forgot to talk to him, he will always drop the item just before the last statue in this level, down the stairs)_
+The cat in _'Okun Shrine - Underground'_ that usually gives absorb will instead give a random item, don't forget to take it on your way to Tania! _(if you forgot to talk to her, she will always drop the item just before the last statue in this level, down the stairs)_

 ### End Screen